Coronavirus cluster linked to 2 McDonald’s in Hawaii, health officials say

 CLICK HERE FOR THE FOX NEWS APP

-As of Wednesday, there are 511 cases of COVID-19 in California with at least nine deaths, according to Johns Hopkins University.
+As of Wednesday, there are 511 cases of COVID-19 in Hawaii with at least nine deaths, according to Johns Hopkins University.

 Fox News' Lee Ross contributed to this report.